The-Marcy-Lab-School/marcy-curriculum-docs/mod-9-civic-tech-hackathon/react-express-auth-overview.md

 1. The user had previously signed in (otherwise, they wouldn't have a cookie)
 2. Who sent the request based on the ID stored inside the cookie
-3. If there is no cookie in the request (perhaps the user has cleared their cookies or is a new user), then the user must provide their credentials again to get a new cookie.&#x20;
+3. If there is no cookie in the request (perhaps the user has cleared their cookies or is a new user), then the user must provide their credentials again to get a new cookie.

 Cookies can also be used to control access to protected resources.
 Some resources require authentication only (the request must have a cookie):